daneedk/com.uc.heimdall/README.md

 All detected motion and open/closed doors and windows on selected sensors will be seen by Heimdall.
 All these events will be logged and when Heimdall is in Surveillance Mode the alarm will be triggered.

 ## How do I get it to work?
+* Add a Surveillance Mode button.
 * Select the devices to monitor on the settings page.
-* Add flows to activate and deactivate the Surveillance Mode.
+* Add flows to activate and deactivate the desired Surveillance Mode.
 * Add a flow with the desired actions when the alarm is triggered.
 * Add a flow to deactivate the alarm.
-* Add a Surveillance Mode Switch to use in the Homey app.
+* Detailed instructions can be found on the Instructions tab in the apps settings.

 ## Known issues
 * The app crashes when the app page in Homeys settings is opened while the app is initializing.